census-instrumentation/opencensus-specs/stats/DataAggregation.md

 * `Sum`: indicates that data collected and aggregated with this `Aggregation` will be summed up.
 * `Mean`: indicates that data collected and aggregated with this `Aggregation` will calculate the mean value.
+* `Max`: indicates that data collected and aggregated with this `Aggregation` will calculate the maximum value recorded.
+* `LastValue`: indicates that data collected and aggregated with this `Aggregation` will represent the last recorded value.
+This is useful to support Gauges.
 * `Distribution`: indicates that the desired `Aggregation` is a histogram distribution.
 A distribution `Aggregation` may contain a histogram of the values in the population.
 User should define the bucket boundaries for that histogram.